flipacholas/Architecture-of-consoles/articles/game-boy-advance.md

 #### Cartridge RAM space

 To hold saves, Game Paks could either include:
-- **SRAM**: These need a battery to keep its content and can size up to 64 KB (although commercial games did not exceed 32 KB).
+- **SRAM**: These need a battery to keep their content and can size up to 64 KB (although commercial games did not exceed 32 KB).
 It's accessed through the GBA's memory map.
-- **Flash ROM**: Similar to SRAM without the need of a battery, can size up to 128 KB.
+- **Flash ROM**: Similar to SRAM without the need for a battery, can size up to 128 KB.
 - **EEPROM**: These require a serial connection and can theoretically size up to anything (often found up to 8 KB).

 #### Accessories